xcart/xcart-docs/_pages/kb_en/users/memberships/using_memberships.md

    ![Fig 9]({{site.baseurl}}/attachments/so.png)

 To create an offer that will be available only to members:
-   1. Start creating a special offer specifying all the necessary offer details.
+   1. Start creating a special offer specifying all the necessary offer details as described in the section {% link "Special Offers" ref_special_offers %} in this manual.
-   2. In the 'Conditions' section of the special offer details, specify the membership level(s) to which the offer should be available.
+   2. In the 'Conditions' section of the special offer details, specify the membership level(s) the offer should be available to.
 This can be done via the 'Eligible membership levels' field (Figure 10).
    ![Fig 10]({{site.baseurl}}/attachments/conditions.png)
    3. Save your changes.